We have been to Norway several times and still believe that the best time to visit Norway is January.

 The only place I found to be unbearably cold at one point and thought frostbite could truly be a problem was in Tromso.

 I ordered anything I thought may warm me up before I left for the trip as I prepared my bags!
 I purchased insulated leggings and made sure I had jeans baggy enough to wear layers under.
 I bought Gortex mittens.
 Hand warmers were purchased in bulk.
-Hats, scarves and long sleeve shirts were plentiful.
-(You may think that sounds like a crazy list but trust me – I used it all in Tromso, especially, to beat the January Norwegian weather.)
+Hats, scarves, and long sleeve shirts were plentiful.
+(You may think that sounds like a crazy list but trust me – we used it all in Tromso to beat the winter Norwegian weather, especially during our Polar Fjord Cruise.)

-The point is – pack right and you’ll be a-okay.
+The point is: pack right and you’ll be okay.
 And it really isn’t that cold in many of the southern cities in Norway.

-5. You can See Breathtaking Northern Lights during Norwegian Winters
+5. You can See the Northern Lights during Winter in Norway…and they’re Breathtaking

 As soon as you learn what the Northern Lights are (also known as Aurora Borealis) it’s likely to be a fast addition to your bucket list.
-It’s truly one of the most gorgeous things I’ve ever laid eyes on.
+It’s truly one of the most gorgeous things we have ever laid eyes on.

 This scientific phenomenon is the sun’s electrically charged particles reaching the earth’s atmosphere.
 It’s science in motion.
 Neon signs in nature.

 I’m almost speechless recalling the experience, trying to communicate its wonder.
-If you visit Norway in January we cannot recommend traveling north to Tromso specifically for a shot at seeing the Northern Lights.
+If you visit Norway during winter, we cannot recommend traveling north to Tromsǿ enough to specifically see the Northern Lights.

 6. Cost are Generally Lower during Winter